dynamsoft-docs/barcode-reader-docs-js/programming/javascript/migrate-from-v10/index.md

 # How to Upgrade DBR-JS from v10.x to v11.x

+> For a full list of changes introduced in v11, see the [v11 Release Notes](../release-notes/js-11.html).

 > [!IMPORTANT]
 > **We strongly recommend upgrading to v11.x.** All future algorithm improvements, performance optimizations, and new features will be developed exclusively for v11 and later versions.
 Version 10.x and earlier will only receive critical bug fixes and will not benefit from ongoing innovation.